|Rating:||8.3 / 10|

 As an ultra lightweight pack there is no waist strap and I found that I didn’t need it.
 The pack was comfortable to wear and easily moulded to my back.
 The shoulder straps are lightweight mesh and have an adjustment strap on them to allow you to adjust the pack to suit your frame.

 The pack comes with its own stuff sack built into its construction and packs down to a very impressive 11 cm x 11 cm x 5 cm which disappears into your main pack.
-I purchased the orange pack more because it was the only colour carried by the store at that time although it comes in teal, lime and black versions as well.
-The price is reasonable at just under $40 AUD
+I purchased the orange pack at that time which seems to be hard to find these days with the teal, lime and black versions as being much more common.
+The price is reasonable at just under AUD $59.90 and comparable to the similar options available from other suppliers.

-I had not bothered with a ultra lightweight day pack in the past but for the sake of 90 grams I am sold and this pack.
-It now forms part of my long distance gear kit when I know that I will be resupplying in towans and need to go shopping.
-Its also a great little pack for when you are carrying the bare minimum.
+Prior to this 2017 trip I had not bothered with an ultra lightweight day pack but for the sake of 90 grams I am sold on this pack.
+It now forms part of my long distance gear kit when I know that I will be resupplying in towns and need to go shopping and I now regularly use this pack as part of my long distance hiking kit.
+It’s also a great little pack for when you are carrying the bare minimum.

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!